Code4SA/medicine-price-registry/README.md

 To work on this project locally, you'll need the following:
 - Python
-- Django
 - yuglify (sudo npm install -g yuglify)

-If you want to run the code locally:
+- virtualenv (optional)

+Setting up your environment (if you're using virtualenv - which you should be):

     git clone https://github.com/Code4SA/medicine-price-registry.git
     cd medicine-price-registry
-    virtualenv $VIRTUALENV_HOME/mpr # (i.e. put it wherever you usually put your virtual environments) source $VIRTUALENV_HOME/mpr/bin/active # (or if you're using virtualenvwrapper you can mkvirtualenv mpr; workon mpr) pip install -r deploy/base.txt
+    virtualenv $VIRTUALENV_HOME/mpr # (i.e. put it wherever you usually put your virtual environments) source $VIRTUALENV_HOME/mpr/bin/active # (or if you're using virtualenvwrapper you can mkvirtualenv mpr; workon mpr) pip install -r deploy/development.txt
     cd server

     python manage.py runserver --settings=settings.development